 These novels are set in a modern, urban environment.
 Werewolves live in abandoned subway stations, or pixies hide in the small spaces of a campus dormitory.
 Jody Lynn Nye's novels often incorporate such characters.
 (A large percentage of such tales, especially if they involve vampires, are set in-and-around New Orleans.)

 In some tales, a computer nerd is up against ancient evil.
 Robert Weinberg's novel A Logical Magician is an example which features adaptable beings such as 'mall nymphs.'
 Charles Stross's novel The Atrocity Archives incorporates 'horror' and 'spy thriller' elements.

-Vampire (Dracula, Nosferatu, sexy youth)
+Vampire (Dracula, Nosferatu, power player, sexy youth)